-In addition, unique identifiers on authorised investigational medicinal products and authorised auxiliary medicinal products bearing the safety features should be decommissioned in accordance with Articles 16 and 25(4)(c) of Commission Delegated Regulation (EU) No-2016/161.
+Medicines in their commercial presentations bearing safety features should be decommissioned in accordance with Articles 16 and 25(4)(c) of Commission Delegated Regulation (EU) 2016/161 before use as investigational medicinal products or authorised auxiliary medicinal products.

 1.7.
 Question: Are the safety features required where the medicinal product manufactured in the EU is destined for exportation only?